Glorious Revolution: The collapse of James's rule

-When news arrived, James had been captured in Faversham on 11 December by local fishermen, Lord Ailesbury, one of his personal attendants, was sent to escort him back to London.
+When news arrived that James had been captured in Faversham on 11 December by local fishermen, Lord Ailesbury, one of his personal attendants, was sent to escort him back to London.
 On entering the city on 16 December, he was welcomed by cheering crowds.
 By making it seem that James remained in control, Tory loyalists hoped for a settlement which would leave them in government.
 To create an appearance of normality, he heard Mass and presided over a meeting of the Privy Council.
 James made it clear to the French ambassador Paul Barillon that he still intended to escape to France.
 His few remaining supporters viewed his flight as cowardice, and a failure to ensure law and order criminally negligent.

 Happy to help him into exile, William recommended he relocate to Ham, largely because it was easy to escape from.
 James suggested Rochester instead, allegedly because his personal guard was there, in reality conveniently positioned for a ship to France.
-On 18 December, he left London with a Dutch escort as William entered, cheered by the same crowds who greeted his predecessor two days before.
+On 18 December, he left London with a Dutch escort as William entered, cheered by the same crowds who had greeted James two days before.
 William occupied London and now effectively controlled the English government and the country's army, navy, and finances.
 On 22 December, Berwick arrived in Rochester with blank passports allowing them to leave England, while his guards were instructed not to impede his escape.
 Although Ailesbury and others begged him to stay, James left for France on 23 December.